Joe Sakic: Colorado Avalanche

-Injuries would again limit Sakic's playing time in the 1997–98 season.
+Injuries would again limit Sakic's playing time during the 1997–98 season.
 While playing in his first Olympics with Team Canada, Sakic hurt his knee and was forced to miss 18 games with the Avalanche.
-In the 64 games he did play in, he still scored 63 points, enough to earn him his seventh All-Star appearance.
-He finally rebounded from his injury problems in the 1998–99 season, finishing fifth in the league in scoring with 41 goals and 96 points in only 73 games.
-He led the Avalanche all the way to within one game of the Stanley Cup Finals, where they lost to the eventual champion Dallas Stars.
-After the season ended, Sakic was ranked number 94 on The Hockey News list of the 100 Greatest Hockey Players.
+In the 64 games in which he did play, Sakic still scored 63 points, enough to earn him his seventh all-star appearance.
+Sakic finally rebounded from his injuries in the 1998–99 season, finishing fifth in the league in scoring with 41 goals and 96 points in only 73 games.
+Sakic led the Avalanche to within one game of the Stanley Cup Finals, where they lost to the eventual champion Dallas Stars.
+After the season ended, Sakic ranked number 94 on The Hockey News list of the 100 greatest hockey players.

 During the 1999–2000 season, Sakic reached several career milestones.
 Injuries limited him to only 60 games, but he still managed to lead the team in scoring with 81 points.
 On December 27, 1999, against the St. Louis Blues, Sakic earned an assist to become the 56th player in NHL history to reach 1,000 career points.
-Later in the season, on March 23, 2000, he scored a hat trick against the Phoenix Coyotes, and became the 59th player to score 400 career goals.
-It also gave him 1,049 points with the Quebec/Colorado franchise, passing Peter Šťastný as the all-time leader on the team.
+Later in the season, on March 23, 2000, he scored a hat-trick against the Phoenix Coyotes and became the 59th player to score 400 career goals.
+It also gave Sakic 1,049 points with the franchise, passing Peter Šťastný as the all-time leader on the team.

-Sakic eclipsed the 100 point mark again in 2000–01, finishing with 118 along with a career-best 54 goals, both being second-best in the league.
-He won the Hart Memorial Trophy, the Lady Byng Memorial Trophy and the Lester B. Pearson Award (the latter presented to him by former Nordiques mentor Peter Šťastný), while also being a finalist for the Frank J. Selke Trophy.
-He led the Avalanche to their second Stanley Cup championship, defeating the defending title holders New Jersey Devils in seven games.
-Memorably, after receiving the Cup from the NHL commissioner, Sakic broke with tradition by not hoisting it first as most captains do, instead passing the Cup straight to Ray Bourque, a player who had waited a record-breaking 22 seasons to win the Stanley Cup.
+Sakic eclipsed the 100 point mark again in 2000–01, finishing with 118 points along with a career-best 54 goals, both second-best in the league.
+Sakic won the Hart Memorial Trophy, the Lady Byng Memorial Trophy and the Lester B. Pearson Award (the latter presented to him by former Nordiques mentor Peter Šťastný) while also being a finalist for the Frank J. Selke Trophy.
+Sakic led the Avalanche to their second Stanley Cup championship, defeating the defending title holding New Jersey Devils in seven games.
+Memorably, after receiving the Stanley Cup from NHL Commissioner Gary Bettman, Sakic broke with tradition.
+Instead of hoisting it first as most captains do, Sakic passed the cup straight to Ray Bourque, a player who had waited a record-breaking 22 seasons to win the Stanley Cup.